GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/push-notifications.md

 Stream supports both **Certificate-based provider connection trust (.p12 certificate)** and **Token-based provider connection trust (JWT)**.
 Token based authentication is the preferred way to setup push notifications.
 This method is easy to setup and provides strong security.
 You can find more on setting up authentication [here](https://getstream.io/chat/docs/php/push_ios/?language=swift).

 :::caution
-Make sure you've taken care of authentication before proceeding to the next steps.
+Make sure you've taken care of authentication before proceeding to the next steps
 :::

 ## Testing Push Notifications setup